Cameron-n/Alchemy/_posts/2023-11-23-The-ELT-Pipeline.md

 ### WSL 2, Linux, and Docker Desktop

+#### What they are:

-Windows Service for Linux (WSL) is a . . . windows service . . . for Linux.
+* Windows Service for Linux (WSL) is a . . . windows service . . . for Linux.
 Although not *for* Linux, in that sense.
 It is a virtual machine that allows Linux to run on Windows operating systems.

+* Docker allows programs to be run in a container.
+Containers contains all the neccessary parts to run the programs and are lightweight compared to virtual machines.
+One advantage is that software can be shared between systems since the container has everything it needs to run, stand-alone.
+Another advantage is that it is required by several of the programs we are going to use, which sort of forces our hand.

+#### Installation:

 Install WSL using the command prompt: